Log in

 Projects don't happen in a vacuum.
 If you're working on tasks for one project and there's a bump in the road that causes progress to slow, it's likely it will impact other projects too.
 Taskworld is built around this kind of scenario.

-It's a straightforward Kanban board with a simple interface that hasn't changed over the years—but it doesn't look dated.
-I like that the app shrinks your cards down to a single line of text, so you can see as many cards as possible at once.
+It's a straightforward Kanban board with a simple interface that hasn't changed a lot over the years—but it doesn't look dated.
+I like that you can choose to shrink your cards down to a single line of text, so you can see as many cards as possible at once.

 The main premise with Taskworld is that you have main tasks that you add subtasks to, and then secondary tasks associated with main tasks, which appear on the board (almost externally to the cards) as little mini-cards below them.
 You can also convert main cards into subtasks and associate them with the main task they're linked to.